IanAguiar-ai/free_decision_tree/README.md

 Outputs:
 - MSE (train vs. test) for each depth.
 - A plot with the optimal depth (minimum test error).
-- Returns the best depth as `int`.
+- Returns the best depth as `int` and the best number of trees as `int`.